HomieWrecker/BrotherOwlBot/README.md

 ### Synology NAS Deployment

-To deploy on a Synology NAS:
+To deploy on a Synology NAS (including support for multiple bots sharing the same database):

 1. Install Docker on your Synology NAS
 2. Pull the Node.js image